axetroy/s4/README.md

 <details><summary>VAR</summary>

-defining variables.
+Defining variables.
 It has 3 ways to define it.

 ### Set string literals